Zero-Tang/NoirVisor/README.md

 Nested Intel VT-x is not supported yet.

 # Announcement to all contributors
-NoirVisor is coded in the C programming language, Assembly and Rust for the Core. \
+NoirVisor is coded in the C programming language, Assembly and Rust. \
 **NO C++ CODES ARE ACCEPTED IN THIS PROJECT!**

+If your patch includes Rust codes, make sure it could pass `cargo clippy` checks!
+No warnings and errors are allowed. \
+If you believe `clippy` is prompting dubious warnings and errors, do not put `#[allow(...)]` on your own.
+Instead, report in your PR and state why you think that is false positive. \
+If it is really is false positive, relevant suppression will be put.

+For your convenience, if `clippy` prompted too many errors and warnings, you may double click `clippy.bat` to restrict the output in one window.

 # Build
 To build NoirVisor, using batch is essential. \